-The governing body of the school represents staff, parents and a cross section of the local community.
-We comprise a myriad of different personalities, experiences, lengths of service and interests that all contribute towards providing the right mix of skills that are critical in any governing body.
+The local governing committee of the school represents staff, parents and a cross section of the local community.
+We comprise a myriad of different personalities, experiences, lengths of service and interests that all contribute towards providing the right mix of skills that are critical in any local governing committee.
 Our role is to support and challenge the leadership team in the task of delivering the strategic objective to become an ‘outstanding’ school.

 Children and Learning Committee

-The role of the Children and Learning Committee is to ensure that the needs of all children are met, both in terms of their academic and personal development.
+The aim of the Children and Learning focused meeting is to ensure that the needs of all children are met, both in terms of their academic and personal development.

-The committee’s workload includes the strategic overview of all matters relating to the children’s academic (progress and attainment) and personal development.
-The committee reviews the analysis of each year’s S.A.Ts results, compares performance against published targets at each Key Stage and agrees future targets.
-This committee plays a major part in the curriculum related issues within the School Improvement Plan.
-The committee also has delegated responsibility for the review and approval of curriculum-based policies which are then passed on to the full governing body for adoption.
+The workload includes the strategic overview of all matters relating to the children’s academic (progress and attainment) and personal development.
+Governors will review the analysis of each year’s S.A.Ts results, compare performance against published targets at each Key Stage and agrees future targets.
+Governors will play a major part in the curriculum related issues within the School Improvement Plan.
+In addition, Governors will review and approve curriculum-based policies.

-The role of the Resources Committee is to ensure that all available resources are utilised to meet the needs of our children.
+The aim of the Resources focused meeting is to ensure that all available resources are utilised to meet the needs of our children.

-The Resources Committee has responsibility for strategic oversight of the school’s finances, staffing issues and premises issues, including Health & Safety.
-The School Business Manager and Premises Manager report to the committee at every meeting on the current financial position of the school.
-The committee is involved in formulating and approving the draft budget and associated expenditure plans each year before they are presented to the full Governing Body for adoption.
-This committee also agrees the annual staffing structure, which is developed to ensure that children’s needs are fully met is reviewed before it is approved by Trustees.
+The Governors have responsibility for strategic oversight of the school’s finances, staffing issues and premises issues, including Health & Safety.
+The School Business Manager and Premises Manager report to the Governors at every meeting on the current financial position of the school.
+Governors are involved in formulating and approving the draft budget and associated expenditure plans each year before they are presented to the Trustees.
+The annual staffing structure, which is developed to ensure that children’s needs are fully met is reviewed before it is approved by Trustees.

-If you have any questions about the school governing body or would like to get involved please contact the school office.
+If you have any questions about the school local governing committee or would like to get involved please contact the school office.